beneisner/beneisner.github.io/index.md

 # ❗❗❗ Recent News ❗❗❗

+- 7/11/22: I started an internship at DeepMind on the Robotics team in London!

-- 04/11/22: Our [paper](https://sites.google.com/view/articulated-flowbot-3d) on learning 3D flow for articulation manipulation was accepted to RSS 2022!
+- 6/20/22: Our [paper](https://sites.google.com/view/articulated-flowbot-3d) on learning 3D flow for articulation manipulation was nominated for Best Paper at RSS 2022!

-- 01/31/22: Our [paper](https://sites.google.com/view/transparentliquidpouring) on transparent liquid seqmentation was accepted to ICRA 2022!
+- 1/31/22: Our [paper](https://sites.google.com/view/transparentliquidpouring) on transparent liquid seqmentation was accepted to ICRA 2022!

-- 01/27/22: We submitted a [paper](https://sites.google.com/view/deep-sequenced-lds) on sequenced dynamical systems for RL to ICML 2022!

-- 02/28/21: Our [paper](https://arxiv.org/abs/2003.01649) on learning to grasp objects from grasp proposal was accepted to ICRA 2021!
+- 2/28/21: Our [paper](https://arxiv.org/abs/2003.01649) on learning to grasp objects from grasp proposal was accepted to ICRA 2021!

 - 8/31/20: I started my Ph.D. program in Robotics at Carnegie Mellon University!

-- 4/20/20: Our [paper](https://arxiv.org/abs/1906.08189) using TD-error as an exploration signal was accepted for publication at IJCAI 2020!

 - 3/30/20: I was selected to receive the [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/) for the fellowship class of 2020!